mlpce/bldstlua/doc/readme.txt

 bytecode means they will load more quickly.
 Precompiled chunks are not portable across different architectures, e.g. if sizeof(int) is different.

+LUAB.TTP is a cut down version of Lua without the parser or interactive prompt.
+As such it can only be used to run precompiled Lua bytecode.
+The bytecode file to run is passed on the command line.

 The following Lua libraries have been included in the build: coroutine, package, string, table.